How does a Diaphragm Valve work? | Different types of Diaphragm Valve

 • They use in vacuum services.

-• They use in pharmaceutical manufacturing systems.
+• Diaphragm valves are used in pharmaceutical manufacturing systems.

 Advantages and Disadvantages of Diaphragm Valves